Austinwrap/Mobile-Bartending/README.md

       <div class="container">
         <h2>About Raeanne</h2>
         <p>
-          Hi, I'm Raeanne!
-With over 7 years of bartending experience, I blend creativity and passion to bring unforgettable experiences to every event.
-I love turning gatherings into celebrations—cheers to great times and even greater drinks!
+Hey, I’m Rae! 🍸 With over 7 years of bartending experience, I bring a fun, professional touch to every event.
+Whether it’s a wedding, private party, or corporate gathering, I’ll craft the perfect drinks to match the vibe.
+Let’s make your event unforgettable—contact me for a free quote! 🍾✨
         </p>
       </div>
     </section>